boothe0/CS386GodotProject/deliverables/deliverable2.md

 6. Maintainability
    - 1 new feature should be added every week per person indicating low technical debt

-Grading criteria (2 points): Follow the ISO-IEC terminology, explain why they are important, provide verifiability criteria for each requirement.

 ## 5. Minimum Viable Product

-What will be your MVP?
-Which features are you going to validate?
-How?

 1. Combat
    - Unit test ranged attacks shoot projectiles